 Associate Dean, Center for Music and Worship

-Associate Professor of Worship and Piano
+Professor of Worship and Piano

 - D.M.A.
 Eastman School of Music